Professional Experience – 42 years in the Industry – A lifetime passion.

 During this time he also raced a few horses in his own right.
 Belus, purchased for only $7,000, went on win the 2003 Group 3 Grafton Cup and the 2003 Group Tattersall’s Cup in Brisbane.
 Apres Ski, who won three of his final four starts, defeating subsequent Group 1 Mackinnon Stakes winner Lad of the Manor.

 Dizzy De Lago is another outstanding success for J.J.
 Gordon Bloodstock.
-The filly was sold to Sheikh Mohammed Bin Khalifa Al Maktoum and her first foal, Musir (by Redoute’s Choice), won a Group 1 in South Africa at two and was then unbeaten as a 3YO, winning the Group 2 UAE Derby and Group 3 UAE 2000 Guineas, both at Meydan.
-Dizzy De Lago’s second foal, Merhee (by Elusive Quality), is a dual Group 2 winner in South Africa and placed third in the Group 1 Golden Horseshoe Sprint.
+The filly was sold to Sheikh Mohammed Bin Khalifa Al Maktoum and believed to be the first ever Encosta De Lago mare to go to stud.
+Her first foal, Musir (by Redoute’s Choice), won a Group 1 in South Africa at two and was then unbeaten as a 3YO, winning the Group 2 UAE Derby and Group 3 UAE 2000 Guineas, both at Meydan.
+Dizzy De Lago’s second foal, Merhee (by Elusive Quality), was a dual Group 2 winner in South Africa and placed third in the Group 1 Golden Horseshoe Sprint and her third foal Moofeed (by Duke Of Marmalade) was a Group 3 winner.
+Making every one of her progeny to hit a race track a Group winner.

 2007 – 2010